CEITECHS/pango-env-setup/README.md

 ### Install mongo and docker

-Setps to install mongo and docker on pango ec2 instances:
+Steps to install mongo and docker on pango ec2 instances:

 1) Login to ec2 instance